 We would be glad to hear from others what your data show when it comes to splenectomy, short therapy.

-#3 Updated by Ralph Dahlgren over 2 years ago
+#3 Updated by Ralph Dahlgren almost 3 years ago

 Out of Swedish perspective we do not accept this suggestion.
 And we do not want it to be done for the Swedish NordDRG system.